IPADS-DuVisor/ae-guide/security-evaluation.md

 This guide shows how to evaluate the security of DuVisor by simulating representative KVM CVEs on it.

+The security AE would use the [open-sourced pure-rust version of DuVisor](https://github.com/IPADS-DuVisor/DuVisor/tree/security-ae), while the performance AE uses the same version of code as when the paper was submitted.
+For detailed information about this, please refer to the paper.

 <!--ts-->
 * [Security Evaluation Guide](#security-evaluation-guide)
    * [Prerequisite and Building](#prerequisite-and-building)